pjcigan/obsplanning/examples/VLBAobs.md

 ##Note that we could also just use
 #  print('  %4s : [ %s, %s]'%(t.name, t.a_ra, t.a_dec)
-#However using dec2sex to create the string representations from the stored
+#However using eph2c or dec2sex to create the string representations from the
-# ephem coords (in radians) allows more customization.
+# stored ephem coords (in radians) allows more customization.
 ```

 Quickly calculate the min and max source separations.